ric2b/Vivaldi-browser/chromium/android_webview/docs/developer-ui.md

 Finch experiment), we **highly encourage** you to [add to the list](/android_webview/java/src/org/chromium/android_webview/common/ProductionSupportedFlagList.java) (ex.
 [CL](https://crrev.com/c/2008007), [CL](https://crrev.com/c/2066144)).
+After that, follow [these
+steps](/tools/metrics/histograms/README.md#Flag-Histograms) to collect metrics about your feature usage.

 Exposing your feature this way has several benefits: